255 series: Interior

 Seating is arranged 2+2 abreast in both standard class and Green class, with a seat pitch of 970 mm in standard class, and a seat pitch of 1160 mm in Green class.

 History

 The first two sets, Be01 and Be02, were delivered in March and April 1993, entering revenue service from 2 July 1993 on View Wakashio and View Sazanami limited express services.
 Three more sets, Be03 to Be05, were delivered in October and November 1994.

 From the start of the revised timetable on 12 December 2000, the Green car (car 4) was made entirely no smoking.

 The destination indicators on the sides of cars were changed from the original roller blind type to LED indicators between October and November 2005.

 From the start of the revised timetable on 10 December 2005, View Wakashio and View Sazanami services were renamed simply Wakashio and Sazanami, and 255 series sets were also introduced on Shiosai services.
 All cars were made no-smoking from this date.

 The front-end skirt design was modified during 2010.

+From 2014, the 255 series sets were retrofitted with IGBT-based traction control systems.

+Withdrawal

+Initially, the 255 series sets were slated to be withdrawn from Wakashio, Sazanami, and Shiosai services before the start of the revised timetable on 16 March 2024, however, their withdrawal from regular service was deferred until June 2024 with the last regularly scheduled Sazanami and Wakashio services using this series taking place on 28 and 29 June respectively.
+They have since remained in limited operation for special services.
+Set Be05 was withdrawn from service in June 2024, followed by set Be01 in July 2024.